-The person who opens the 529 plan account is called the account holder or the college saver.
+The person who opens the 529 plan account is called the account holder or the saver.
 The person the account is opened for is called the beneficiary or the student.
 The account holder and the beneficiary can be the same person.

-In addition to traditional 529 college savings plans that allow college savers to open investment accounts to save for college, some states and a group of private colleges also offer 529 prepaid tuition plans.
+In addition to traditional 529 education savings plans that allow savers to open investment accounts to save for an education, some states and a group of private colleges also offer 529 prepaid tuition plans.

 6. If I have the option, should I go through a broker or open a 529 account directly?

 You should consider how often you want to review the investments and allocations, and potentially reallocate or change your options as your student gets older.
-Do you want to be in control of those changes or do you want it to happen automatically?
 Current federal tax law allows you to change investment options up to twice a year or when you change the plan’s beneficiary.
-But if you want the change to happen automatically, you may want to consider an age-based portfolio.
-Be aware that age-based portfolios sometimes have higher fees.
+Consider whether you want to be in control of those changes, or whether you want it to happen automatically (for example, with an age-based portfolio).

 8. How should I fund the 529 account?

-You should consider how you are going to withdraw and use the money from your student’s 529 plan account to fund his or her education.
-You may want to consider, for example, what other types of financial aid your student is receiving, how you want to structure any loans during the years your student is in college, the impact using the 529 funds will have on subsequent years’ financial aid awards, and how much money you have available in the 529 account or in other savings vehicles.
+You should consider how you are going to withdraw and use the money from your student’s 529 account to fund his or her education.
+To begin with, consider whether you will use money in the 529 account earlier to pay for elementary or secondary school tuition or later for college or apprenticeship expenses.
+Before your student gets to college, you may need to consider how having money in your 529 account for future qualified higher education expenses might affect financial aid for your student’s elementary or secondary school tuition.
+Once your student has enrolled in college, you may want to consider, for example, what types of financial aid your student is receiving, how you want to structure any loans during the years your student is in college, the impact using the 529 funds will have on subsequent years’ financial aid awards, and how much money you have available in the 529 account or in other savings vehicles.

 10. What can I do if my student didn’t use all the money in the 529 account?

-Some families may end up with money in a 529 account after their student is finished with college.
-If you use the money for purposes other than paying for qualified higher education expenses, the earnings portion of any non-qualified withdrawals will be subject to federal income tax as well as a 10% penalty.
-Non-qualified withdrawals may also be subject to state income tax if you claimed a deduction or credit for your contributions.
-If your student received a scholarship, you can generally withdraw the money from a 529 account without a penalty, but you will still have to pay taxes on any income earned.
+Some families may end up with money in a 529 account after their student is finished with school.
+If you use the money for purposes other than paying for qualified higher education expenses or the other expenses detailed above, the earnings portion of these withdrawals will be subject to federal income tax as well as a 10% penalty.
+These withdrawals may also be subject to state income tax if you claimed a deduction or credit for your contributions.
+If your student received a scholarship, you can generally withdraw money from a 529 account up to the amount of the scholarship without a penalty, but you will still have to pay taxes on any income earned.

 You can find the offering circular for most 529 plans through the College Savings Plan Network website, which has a link for state 529 plans.

-You can read about the impact fees and expenses have on your investment portfolios in the SEC’s Office of Investor Education and Advocacy’s Investor Bulletin: How Fees and Expenses Affect Your Investment Portfolio.
+You can read about the impact fees and expenses have on your investment portfolios in the SEC’s Office of Investor Education and Advocacy’s Updated Investor Bulletin: How Fees and Expenses Affect Your Investment Portfolio.